Discover the legends of this remote and rugged region

 Remote and dramatic, the Hollyford Valley begins among the sheer rock walls of the Darran Mountains and runs from the base of the Southern Alps to the Tasman Sea.
 It contains two main lakes, Lake Alabaster and Lake McKerrow with the latter having the site of the now abandoned Jamestown which was established in 1870 as an intended major shipping port.
 The forest is a mix of native lowland species and there are views of Fiordland’s largest two peaks Mt Tūtoko and Mt Madeline.
 The remote and often wild coastline is inhabited by native New Zealand Fur Seals and rare Fiordland Crested Penguins.
 The mix of spectacular scenery and amazing native animals make the Hollyford Track a must do in Fiordland.

-The Hollyford Valley is a classic glacial carved U shaped valley and was formed by the action of a huge glacier about 20,000 years ago.
+The Hollyford Valley is a classic glacial carved U shaped valley and was formed by the advance of a huge glacier about 20,000 years ago.
 The only remnant of this once massive glacier is the Donne Glacier on the eastern face of Mt Tūtoko.
 Originally a fiord, the Hollyford became a valley when Lake McKerrow was formed and cut off from the sea by sedimentary deposits at Martins Bay.

 The lowland forests, rivers, lakes, estuary and coast of the valley provide habitats for birds and animals.
 The main forest is Silver Beech with Kāmahi, Kahikatea, Mataī and Rimu.
 The forested areas have a rich understory of Coprosmas, Wineberry, Fuchsia and Pepperwood, with abundant ferns, mosses and lichens.